dstackai/benchmarks/Deepseek-R1/README.md

 - With Mi300x, SgLang delivers lowest TPOT upto request concurrency 32.
 After concurrency 32, vLLM delivers lowest TPOT with Mi300x.

-- Given that TPOT is more memory-bound, Mi300x should have stronger TPOT advantage with further optimizations.
+- Given that TPOT is memory-bound, Mi300x should have stronger TPOT advantage with further optimizations.

 ### TTFT Vs Output Token Length
 - With H200, Sglang demonstrates stable TTFT across increasing Output Token Length. vLLM and Tensorrt-LLM exhibit a significant increase in Time To First Token (TTFT) as Output Token Length increases.
 This behavior is likely caused by increasing memory pressure from KV Cache growth as more tokens are generated.
 Efficient memory management is crucial to maintaining consistent TTFT across different output lengths for H200, as demonstrated by H200 with SgLang.